I always get great feedback on back pain articles, and today I have one on herniated discs.

-A herniated disc, also referred to as a bulging or slipped disc, is an injury that can set back even the most highly trained individual.
-It can result from the effects of aging (as in degenerative disc disease), cumulative and repetitive disc trauma over time, or a specific, traumatic event.
+A herniated disc also referred to as a bulging or slipped disc, is an injury that can set back even the most highly trained individual.
+It can result from aging (as in degenerative disc disease), cumulative and repetitive disc trauma over time, or a specific, traumatic event.

 The information presented in this article will focus on the lumbar region.
 If a herniated disc presses on a nerve, it can cause back pain or sciatica.
-If you are experiencing low back pain and/or pain down one or both legs, it is advised that you seek the help of a licensed health-care provider.
+If you are experiencing low back pain and pain down one or both legs, it is advised that you seek the help of a licensed healthcare provider.

 The goal of herniated disc treatment is to decrease stress on the spine.
-This is typically done utilizing exercises that improve core stability and posture, as well as those which correct muscle imbalances.
-Manual therapy and other modalities are often used in combination with an exercise plan.
+This is typically done utilizing exercises that improve core stability and posture and those that correct muscle imbalances.
+Manual therapy and other modalities are often combined with an exercise plan.

 Corrective Exercises for Disc Herniations

 Kneel on a soft surface and bring one leg in front, placing the foot flat on the ground so the knee, positioned over the ankle, is bent at about a 90-degree angle.
 The back knee should remain on the cushioned surface and should be bent at a 90-degree angle.
 Slide the front foot forward a few inches.
 Brace the abs and squeeze the glute of the side that is being stretched.
 Shift the hips forward.
 The back knee angle should now be slightly greater than 90 degrees.
 Hold for 10 seconds, perform 5-10 repetitions, and then switch sides.